vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       This is useful for cloning containers without duplicating network configuration.

+    `--no-snapshots`
+      Do not send existing snapshots to *destination*.
+Only temporary snapshots created for the send process are sent.

 `ct send config` [*options*] *ctid* *destination*
   Send config of container *ctid* to *destination*. *destination* is a host name or an IP address of another vpsAdminOS node.
 The container's user, group